jertittle/nuWaaaves/README.md

 //*
-ayy y’all this is initial commit is a straight up port of Andrei's lil_waaaves but without MIDI or syphon.
+ayy y’all this initial commit is a straight up port of Andrei's lil_waaaves but without MIDI or syphon.
 Also using the ofxGui addon.
 I'm using this as a starting point of working on the gui and modulation side, because starting from VW 2.5 was too much of a head ache.